 While preparing for space take-off, we replied on AWS services that power our video gift-giving platform.

 This was one of the most ambitious tasks we’ve ever taken, said our CEO, Ross Sabourin.
-He shared this about our experience with AWS and VidDay’s adventure on going to space and beyond!
+He shared our experience with AWS and VidDay’s adventure on going to space and beyond!

 “The end result is a testament to what’s possible with modern technology like VidDay and AWS, and a shared passion for making people smile.”

 “The way I see it, we shot for the moon and landed amongst the stars; however, none of this would have been possible without the help of Luther star Idris Elba, Canada’s astronaut-hero Chris Hadfield, and the astronaut’s father along with all of the video greeting participants, and a robust, dynamic backend powered by AWS, which supported everything from media storage to encoding and beyond.”

 “In addition, the VidDay backend that was used to power the video greeting card comprises the Amazon Athena."

 As our video greeting platform innovates and expands what’s possible in the world of video greetings, we look forward to seeing how Amazon’s machine learning solutions might play a role within VidDay.

 Until then, our passion always remains to spread small acts of kindness because we believe that all of these little acts will add up to something bigger.

 Look no further than the smile on the astronaut’s face as proof that our efforts are creating joy worldwide and even in outer space.